-On this page, you’ll find out how to set up the integration with the Jira wizard, the difference between manual and automatic issue handling, and how you can further configure the integration.
+On this page, you’ll find out how to set up the integration with the Jira wizard, the difference between manual and automatic Jira issue handling and how to configure the required optional and custom fields.

 In this chapter

-Mastering Jira Integration: Join us on Monday, June 24 for a live demonstration of how Ranorex Studio 9.1, integrates seamlessly with Jira followed by a Q&A with the Ranorex Studio product team.
+Mastering Jira Integration: If you prefer video instructions, you can also watch our on-demand webinar.
+You will see a live demonstration of how Ranorex Studio 9.1, integrates seamlessly with Jira followed by a Q&A with the Ranorex Studio product team.

 Setup with the Jira wizard